-The Global Opportunities (GO!) program, which CGT established in 2017, links M.A. in Global Thought students to research projects during residencies at Columbia Global Centers.
-GO! internships and experiences immerse newly minted graduates in subjects they have been studying just weeks before, and allow them to continue developing their reflections on global questions, as well as their skills as researchers and writers.
+The Global Opportunities (GO!) program, which CGT offered from 2017-2019, linked M.A. in Global Thought students to research projects during residencies at Columbia Global Centers.
+GO! internships and experiences immersed newly minted graduates in subjects they had been studying just weeks before, allowing them to continue developing their reflections on global questions, as well as their skills as researchers and writers.

 M.A. in Global Thought Class of 2018